 The Company has established the policy for determining the remuneration of individual Directors by resolution of the Board of Directors, following deliberation by and report of the Remuneration Committee.
 The remuneration for Directors of the Company is comprised of basic fixed remuneration, results-linked bonuses based on important management indicators for the Company, and share performance-linked restricted stock-based remuneration as medium- to long-term incentive remuneration.
 From the perspective of respecting the independence of External Directors and Audit & Supervisory Board Members who are independent from business execution, the External Directors and Audit & Supervisory Board Members are not eligible for the results-linked bonuses or stock-based remuneration.
+In addition, the Company will not pay retirement compensation to Directors and Audit & Supervisory Board Members.
+The Company newly introduced performance-linked restricted stock-based remuneration and abolished the stock performance-linked restricted stock-based remuneration and replaced it with a tenure-linked restricted stock-based remuneration from the year ending March 31, 2023.

 The Company's Remuneration Committee is chaired by an External (Independent) Member.
 The Committee discusses the remuneration system for Directors and Audit & Supervisory Board Members, and examines the appropriateness of the proportions of fixed remuneration, results-linked bonuses, and medium- to long-term incentive compensation based on trends at other companies and then reports this as well as the appropriateness of clawback provisions to the Board of Directors, among other measures, in order to emphasize transparency in the determination of Directors' and Audit & Supervisory Board Members' remuneration.
-Regarding the remuneration of individual Directors for the year ended March 31, 2021, after receiving the report of the Remuneration Committee, the Board of Directors has confirmed that the contents of the determined remuneration are consistent with the applicable policy and has judged that they are in line with such policy.
+Regarding the remuneration, etc. of individual Directors for the year ended March 31, 2022, after receiving the report of the Remuneration Committee, the Board of Directors has confirmed that the contents of the determined remuneration, etc. are consistent with the applicable policy and has judged that they are in line with such policy.

-(1) Results-linked bonuses:

-- (a) Operating diverse businesses, the Company emphasizes consolidated profit for the year (attributable to owners of the parent) and Core Operating Cash Flow as common performance indicators, and also references these when determining the dividend policy.
-Directors' bonuses are calculated using the following formula, which is linked to these indicators. - (b) Total payment amount = (Consolidated profit for the year (attributable to owners of the parent) $\times 50\% \times 0.1\%$ + (Core Operating Cash Flow x 50% x 0.1%)
+- (1) Results-linked bonuses: - (a) Operating diverse businesses, the Company emphasizes consolidated profit for the year (attributable to owners of the parent) and Core Operating Cash Flow as common performance indicators, and also references these when determining the dividend policy.
+Directors' bonuses are calculated using the following formula, which is linked to these indicators. - (b) Total payment amount = (Consolidated profit for the year (attributable to owners of the parent) x 50% x 0.1%) + (Core Operating Cash Flow x 50% x 0.1%)